 What we collect from you

 We may ask you to supply personal information such as your name, your school's or library's name, your address, telephone number, e-mail address and postal address.
 This is for the purposes of legitimate communication with you as a customer, as for instance the need to send you information packs by mail, or periodic emails about new content.

 We may also conduct surveys or collect other information from you on an occasional basis.
 These surveys are to help us improve the service offered to you.

 The information we collect from you is kept in strict confidence.
 We will not sell, distribute, rent, license, disclose, share or pass your personal information on to any third party for any reason.
 It remains strictly confidential within the Ziptales office.
 If and when you cease to be a client, the information is deleted from our database, though we may retain a digital record of your period as a client.

-Where clients use credit card payment via Paypal, note that the credit card companies have their own data collection policies.
-Payments made through Paypal are subject to the Paypal Statement of Privacy Practices.
+Where clients use credit card payment, note that the credit card companies have their own data collection policies.
+Payments made through credit card are subject to the Privacy Practices of those institutions.